azhanov/ATM/README.md

-# ATM
+# ATM - Boilerplate implementation of an ATM machine basic functionality in code.

-## Boilerplate implementation of an ATM machine basic functionality in code.
+## Introduction
 Given 4 essential functional requirements:
 - A customer can login to the ATM account by providing a 4 digit pin number
 - A customer can view their current balance